oVirt/ovirt-site/source/develop/release-management/features/sla/engine-high-availability.md

 5. Quartz.
 DB configuration for Quartz should enable High Availability.
 6. Database.
 DB clustering should be out of scope of this task.
-    -   [Eli] We may consider that as well , please see [PostgresSQL HA](http://www.openscg.com/postgresql-ha-automatic-failover/)
+    -   [Eli] We may consider that as well, please see [PostgresSQL HA](http://web.archive.org/web/20160301093828/http://www.openscg.com/postgresql-ha-automatic-failover)

 7. Configuration.
 All configuration files should be placed in shared storage/database
 8. VDSM "Sharding".
 Should all engines be able to handle all VDSMs, or should we divide VDSMs between running engines (and rebalance once an engine goes down)?